Teejer/zxh-bms/README.md

 # bms-cli

-Written with the help of Qwen3.6 35b
+Written with the help of Qwen3.6 35b.
+Allows zxh-bms batteries to be monitored in Homeassistant or cli.

 A Linux command-line tool for the family of Bluetooth LE "smart BMS" boards used in many rebranded LiFePO4 batteries.
 The protocol was reverse engineered